John Drysdale (historian): United Nations Intervention in Somalia (1992 - 1993)

+Drysdale pushed against the idea of UNOSOM II forces conducting disarmament in Somalia, as he believed it was impossible.

-He would be a vocal supporter of political reconciliation with General Mohammed Farah Aidid instead of the UNOSOM manhunt that would follow the June 5, 1993, attack on the Pakistanis.
+He was a vocal supporter of political reconciliation with Gen. Mohammed Farah Aidid and the Somali National Alliance instead of the UNOSOM manhunt that followed the 5 June attack on the Pakistanis.
 He resigned as an adviser on September 30, 1993, distressed by the United Nations emphasis on military operations against the Somali National Alliance and mounting collateral damage being inflicted by UNOSOM on Somali civilians.
-A few days later, following the disastrous Battle of Mogadishu, President Bill Clinton would relent on the American lead hunt for Aidid and begin to closely follow the diplomatic resolution that had been initially proposed by Drysdale months earlier.
+A few days later, following the disastrous Battle of Mogadishu, President Bill Clinton relented on the American lead hunt for Aidid and begin to closely follow the diplomatic resolution that had been initially proposed by Drysdale months earlier.

+The following year he wrote and published a book on the failures of the United Nations Intervention based on his experiences titled Whatever Happened to Somalia.

-Later Life
+Later life

-In 1994 John Drysdale moved to Somaliland, working in part as an advisor to then-President Muhammad Haji Ibrahim Egal.
+In 1993, John Drysdale moved to Hargeisa, working in part as an advisor to then-President Muhammad Haji Ibrahim Egal.
+Drysdale served as a spokesman for the presidency for a time.

 He established a land survey NGO, called Cadastral Surveys, which mapped and established farm boundaries in Gabiley and Dilla in the country's west.
+In the years following he succeeded in surveying 10,800 farms, determining ownership in coordination with local elders.
+Most notably his project issued ownership documentation along with identity papers to local farmers.
+This effort significantly reduced local tensions in Gabiley District.
+A UN report later noted that it was, "...clear that Drysdale’s in-depth knowledge of the people of the area and the community-based methodology (involving elders in verification) were crucial to the success of the programme and its impact on peace" In 2002, he became a member of the first Board of Trustees of Edna Adan Hospital in Hargeisa.

+Conversion to Islam
-In 2002, he would become a member of the first Board of Trustees of Edna Adan Hospital in Hargeisa.
-In 2009, Drysdale would convert to Islam at ceremony held in Hargeisa’s main Mosque and changed his name completely to Abbas Idris and became an official Somaliland citizen shortly after.
-Notably, he would become the first Caucasian to vote in Somaliland elections after he acquired dual citizenship.

-He would later marry and spend the last years of his life living in Gabiley, Somaliland.
+In 2009, Drysdale converted to Islam at ceremony held in Hargeisa's main Mosque and changed his name to Abbas Idris and became an official Somaliland citizen shortly after.
+According to Drysdale, he had begun seriously considering converting to Islam a decade earlier.
+Notably, he was become the first Caucasian to vote in Somaliland elections after he acquired dual citizenship.
+He later married and spend the last years of his life living in Gabiley, Somaliland.